-Carl Edward Faust, Assistant Professor Physics
+Carl Edward Faust, Ph.D., Assistant Professor of Physics

-Massooma Pirbhai, Assistant Professor of Physics
+Massooma Pirbhai, Ph.D., Assistant Professor of Physics

 Physics Studies

 - Students will demonstrate analytic thinking in physics. - Students will develop effective communication skills in physics.

 Requirements for the Major in Physics.
 Susquehanna offers both Bachelor of Arts and Bachelor of Science programs in physics.
 The department strongly recommends the Bachelor of Science program for students interested in graduate school or industrial employment.
 Majors can pursue an interdisciplinary interest, such as biophysics, by carefully choosing electives.
 The Bachelor of Arts is a good choice for students preparing to teach secondary school.